Preloader

-Learn how to check if a specific package has been installed on your Ubuntu 16.04 from the CLI.
+How to check if a package is installed with the CLI in Ubuntu 16.04

 If you manage the installed packages on your ubuntu server, you may know that the installation of a package that is already installed may lead in some circunstances to data loss.
 That's why is pretty useful to verify wheter a package has been already installed or not.
 This can be easily done in Ubuntu using the debian package manager (dbpk).